Emergence Theory and the Golden Ratio

 Emergence theory predicts a fundamental, natural phenomenon that is so strange yet so prevalent that, with no physics theory having ever explained it, has been largely ignored by the scientific establishment and often seen as the stuff of amateur scientists and hobbyists.
 This phenomenon is the ubiquity of the golden ratio in nature from the micro (including the Planck scale) to the macro scale.
 Upon learning of a golden ratio related fact, most scientists will often treat it as a coincidence.
 However, the statistical probability of the golden ratio’s unrelenting prevalence to such high accuracy is practically zero.

 The “golden ratio” (sometimes called the “golden mean” or “golden section”) is a fundamental geometric ratio that appears in a circumscribed equilateral triangle.
-In image 1, the green line is separated into two lines such that a/b=c/a=the golden ratio.

 The value of the golden ratio is 0.618 or 1.618.
 It is an irrational number often symbolized by the Greek letter “phi” ( Φ, φ ) and can be expressed by this formula: